Wilson House (York, South Carolina)

-Wilson House, also known as Old Jail and Yorkville Jail, is a historic home located at York, York County, South Carolina.
+Wilson House, also known as Old Jail and Yorkville Jail, is a historic home located in York, York County, South Carolina.
 It is attributed to Robert Mills and was built in 1828.
 It is a three-story, brick building originally designed as a local jail.
 It features brick arches and a semi-circular fanlight.
-It was converted into a residence in 1853, then used as a jail during the Reconstruction Era when Federal troops imprisoned Ku Klux Klan members.
+It was converted into a residence in 1853, and then used as a jail during the Reconstruction Era when Federal troops imprisoned Ku Klux Klan members.

 It was added to the National Register of Historic Places in 1974.